awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-cfg-manifest.md

 This file format includes support for environment groups\.
 To use groups, specify the environment name in the manifest with a \+ symbol at the end\.
 When you create or update the environment, specify the group name with `--group-name` \(AWS CLI\) or `--env-group-suffix` \(EB CLI\)\.
 For more information on groups, see [Creating and Updating Groups of AWS Elastic Beanstalk Environments](environment-mgmt-compose.md)\.

-The following example manifest defines an web server environment with a link to a worker environment component that it is dependent upon\.
+The following example manifest defines a web server environment with a link to a worker environment component that it is dependent upon\.
 The manifest uses groups to allow creating multiple environments with the same source bundle:

 **`~/myapp/frontend/env.yaml`**